whw006/BENG-183-Project/ChIP-Seq-Lecture.md

 ## Introduction <a name="intro"></a>

-#### What is ChIP-Seq?
+### What is ChIP-Seq?
 **Ch**romatin **I**mmuno**p**recipitation **Seq**uencing is a procedure that is used to determine the binding sites of targeted DNA transciption factors using immunoprecipitation and high throughput sequencing.

-#### What is is used for?
+### What is is used for?
 Identifying genome-wide DNA binding sites for transcription factors.
-Allows for easy identification of binding sites of a specific protein target.
-This requires a protein specific antigen for immunoprecipitation of target the target protein.
+Allows for easy identification of binding sites of a specific target protein.
+This requires a protein specific antigen for the isolation of the protein and the DNA fragment that it is attached to.

-#### What are the advantages over existing technology?
+### What are the advantages over existing technology?

 This technology was developed as a better alternative to Chip-chip.
 ChIP-seq for the first time allowed for the capture of DNA targets for transcription factors or histone modifications across the entire genome on human cells in a timely and cost effective manner.
 This technique is regareded as the best way to identify sites DNA-protein interactions of a targeted transcription factor.